Alphonso Taft

-Alphonso Taft (November 5, 1810 – May 21, 1891) was an American jurist, diplomat, and politician who served as United States Attorney General and Secretary of War under President Ulysses S. Grant.
-He was also the founder of the Taft political dynasty, and father of Congressman Charles Phelps Taft and President William Howard Taft.
+Alphonso Taft (November 5, 1810 – May 21, 1891) was an American jurist, diplomat, and politician who served as United States attorney general and secretary of war under President Ulysses S. Grant.
+He was also the founder of the Taft political dynasty, and father of Congressman Charles Phelps Taft and President William Howard Taft, and the grandfather of Senator Robert A. Taft.

 As Secretary of War, Taft's popular appointment by Grant did much to restore the integrity of the War Department.
 Taft reformed the War Department by allowing commanders at Indian forts to choose who could start and run post traderships, and by making reductions in wasteful military spending.
 While serving as Attorney General, he strongly held that African Americans must not be denied the right to vote through intimidation and violence.
 Attorney General Taft coauthored a bill to Congress, signed into law by President Grant, that created the Elections Commission that settled the controversial Hayes-Tilden presidential election.

 Taft was appointed as minister to Austria-Hungary by Chester A. Arthur in 1882.
 He served until July 4, 1884, and was then transferred by President Arthur to Minister of Russia, and he served in St. Petersburg until August 1885.
 Taft had a reputation for serving political office with integrity and character.
 Taft was a rare and modern 19th century politician who supported black voting rights and who reduced government corruption while holding office.